-Contact a MPERS benefit specialist to see how reemployment with the state might affect your retirement benefit.
+Contact an MPERS benefit specialist with questions regarding how reemployment with the state might affect your retirement benefit.
 The reemployment laws occasionally change.
 The laws in effect when you return to work for the state will apply.

 2-Step Retirement Process